-Libertarianism is radical.
+Libertarianism is radicalism.

 But also remind them that tactics matter and that being radical simply for the sake of being radical is not a worthy goal.
 A radical may support the initiation of force for political and social goals, the Dank reject such behavior.

-Of course, to create a society in which radical ideas become the mainstream, allowing for dynamic innovation and growth, one must define what sort of radical they are.
+Of course, to create a society in which radicalized ideas become the mainstream, allowing for dynamic innovation and growth, one must define what sort of radical they are.
 There are many radical schools of thought and it is unlikely any one philosophy will satisfy your ideals.
 You’ll find yourself picking and choosing ideas from various philosophies and incorporating them into your daily life.

 This is a good thing.
 Synthesizing ideas fundamentally alters the original template creating a new and unique idea.

-How radical should you be?
+How radicalized should you be?

 It is this authors opinion that you can never be too radical when it comes to liberty.

 Radicalism takes time.
 The ideas must mature at the right pace for the individual.